 In other cases, a huge amount of content will require days to organize.
 However, there are rules to follow in every situation.
 The content must be aligned with the website’s goals.
 Is it meant to inform?
 Is it meant to sell?
 Deciding what you want to achieve through the website will help you organize the content properly.

 There are two ways of sharing content with people: passive and interactive.
 Passive content refers to the bits of text that the user simply consumes when they access the website.
-Articles, guides, visual materials, and similar content fall in this category.
+Articles, guides, visual materials, and similar content fall into this category.
 Interactive content, also known as active content, is the type of content that involves the participation of the user.
 Online quizzes, tests, slide-shows, or games are the most popular types of active content.
-A balanced combination of passive and active content is recommended for best results.
+A balanced combination of passive and active content is recommended for the best results.

 After figuring out what content types to use, it’s time to learn how navigation structure works.
 It is a crucial part of the website navigation design process and it can influence how the content is perceived and consumed.